virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 !!! note
-    > If you set all three parameters, a container selection would work in the following order: _nodeId -> nodeType -> nodeMission_  - fix
+    > If you set all three parameters, a container selection would work in the following order: _nodeId -> nodeType -> nodeMission_